measurement-kit/measurement-kit/doc/api/ndt.md

 The `run()` function runs a NDT test and calls the `callback` specified as its first argument when done, passing it the error that occurred &mdash; or `NoError()` in case of success.
-The behavior of the function may be specified by passing it the following `settings`:
+The behavior of the function may be futher specified by passing it the following `settings`:

-- *address*: address (or domain name) of the NDT server.
+- *"address"*: address (or domain name) of the NDT server.
 If this argument is not specified, mlabns is used to find out a suitable server.

-- *port*: port of the NDT server as integer.
+- *"port"*: port of the NDT server as integer.
 Only used if *address* is specified.

-- *test_suite*: integer mask indicating which tests to run among all the available tests as defined by the following `define`s:
+- *"test_suite"*: integer mask indicating which tests to run among all the available tests as defined by the following `define`s:

 ```C++